Vue vs. React – Which Should You Pick For Your Next Web Project? (2020 UPDATE)

 What this Vue vs React difference could mean to you?
 Although both projects are now open-source (anyone can use them completely free of charge), the fact that Facebook is behind React, makes many trust the project more.
 As the company needs the framework for their own purposes, we can stay assured that its developers will keep it running and enhancing.

 On the other hand, the development of Vue depends solely on its community.
 If its fans would turn to other frameworks instead, You’s project might not survive and get replaced by bigger players.

 Despite some differences in their story, Vue and React have a few things in common.
 As they both were created by really experienced developers, they are both built on some similar good practices.

 Firstly, it is worth noting that both Vue and React make use of virtual DOM.
-DOM itself stands for Document Object Model and is an abstract API arranging different parts of an HTML document in the form of a tree (metaphorically speaking, of course).
+DOM itself stands for Document Object Model and is an abstract API arranging different parts of an HTML document in the form of a tree.
 This setting allows programs to access the part of the document they might need easily.

-Both frameworks are also component-based.
-Components are small pieces of ready-to-use code which can be used in order to introduce some additional functionality to the app/website faster.
-For example, a developer doesn’t have to code a logging-in system from scratch — instead, they can use an adequate component and simply adjust it to their needs.
+Also, both frameworks are also component-based.
+Components are small pieces of ready-to-use code that can be used in order to introduce some additional functionality to the app/website faster.
+For example, a developer doesn’t have to code a graph visualization system from scratch — instead, they can use an adequate component and simply adjust it to their needs.
 This makes the whole development process more efficient.